mnlipp/osgi-getting-started/AccessingAService.md

     compiled [with a special flag](http://blog.osgi.org/2012/10/43-companion-code-for-java-7.html)
     that allows generics to be used in pre-Java 5 JVMs.
 Starting with Java 7, this "trick" doesn't work anymore.
 Therefore the OSGi alliance has released jars built "in the ordinary way" (compatible with Java 7 and beyond) as version 4.3.1.
-To complicate things a bit, there is no 4.3.1 release of the jar with the "residential" subset of services.
-Only the "companion" jar with the full set of services has been re-released.

     As the 4.3.1 versions aren't offered in the `bnd.bnd` GUI dialog, you have to change the version "manually" in the source view[^lv]: